FCharts SE stock charting software

 No, Freecharts lets you export your data for use in (almost) any other software package.
 I say almost, because some programs are only able to use data purchased from the same people who sell the software.

-I don't like adware, so I decided to make a special version of my software available to everyone, free.
+I don't like adware, so I decided to make a cut-down version of my software available to everyone, free.
 It's fully functional with no limits, and if you decide to upgrade to the Pro version you can even re-use your database and settings.
 (You don't have to upgrade, but every sale helps to fund further development).
-You can also run a 7-day trial of the Pro version, reverting to SE when the seven days are up.
+You can also run a 7-day trial of the Pro version, which reverts to SE when the trial period is up.
+(You don't lose your data or settings at that point.)

 Do you supply data?